 Proposal

 To have a design which inherently aims to make the motion vector determination of DMVR more robust, it is proposed to introduce a refinement step as a final step after bilateral matching search.
 The refinement step selects a motion vector pair from the initial motion vector pair and the best bilateral matching candidate based on a boundary distortion metric.
-The approach is used for blocks with size 16x32, 32x16, 32xN and Nx32 where N is equal to 32 or greater, as the DMVR visual artifacts are more likely to appear for those blocks.
+The approach is used for blocks with size 16xN, Mx16 and MxN where M and N are equal to 32 or greater, as the DMVR visual artifacts are more likely to appear for those blocks.

 The boundary distortion is computed by comparison of gradients in neighbouring subblock samples left of the current subblock and above the current subblock to the corresponding gradients on the left most and top most subblock samples of the current subblock.
-The motion vector pair which gives least sum of boundary distortion (bd) and block matching distortion (bm) is selected for each subblock.

 The boundary distortion at the top subblock boundary of the current subblock is defined as: